Baruch Ivcher: Media ownership

 In July 1997, the case was submitted to the Inter-American Commission on Human Rights, which called on the Peruvian government to cease harassing Ivcher and violating his freedom of expression, reinstate him as president and director of Canal 2, and indemnify him for the false accusations against him.

+In 2011, Ivcher sold Canal 2 (now Frecuencia Latina) for over $600 million.